-The Doctor of Physical Therapy program at Anderson University began its first cohort in Summer 2019.
-Application for the next available cohort (Summer 2021) will be accepted beginning July 1, 2020.
+The Doctor of Physical Therapy program at Anderson University began with its first cohort in the summer of 2019.

 A bachelor’s degree in any discipline is required; however, most students find it easier to pursue their prerequisites by majoring in biology, exercise science, or kinesiology.

 You must have a minimum grade-point average of 3.0.
-GRE scores of: 150 verbal, 150 quantitative and 3.5 analytical/writing are preferred, but not minimum requirements.
-You must also document at least 40 hours of observation, volunteering or paid work in physical therapy settings in order to ensure your familiarity with the profession.
+GRE scores of: 150 verbal and 150 quantitative are preferred, but not minimum requirements.
+You must also document at least 40 hours of observation, volunteer or paid work in two physical therapy settings in order to ensure your familiarity with the profession.
+If you are unable to obtain this due to COVID-19 restrictions, please contact us for another option.

 Completion of the following prerequisites are required.
 You can have no more than 12 hours of prerequisites remaining at the time of application.